Why More Men Should Go into Allied Healthcare

-Allied healthcare’s largely female population, however, has ensured better gender income equality for workers – and for a wider variety of positions, too!
+Allied healthcare’s largely female population, however, has ensured a better gender income gap for workers – and for a wider variety of positions, too!
 In the 2018 Census, it was discovered that almost 75% of phlebotomists were women, yet the wage gap was only 6% less.
 In the physical therapy sphere, male PTs comprised around 40% of the sector and earned approximately 12% more for doing the same job.

 While there isn’t a perfect system, most allied healthcare positions provide fairer, more balanced salaries than in any sector.
 Who wouldn’t want to be a part of that?